sanctum-black/blog/big-data/6-big-data-file-formats-compared/6-big-data-file-formats-compared-pt-3.md

 ##### **Output**
 ![alt text](https://raw.githubusercontent.com/pabloaguirrenck/blog/master/big-data/6-big-data-file-formats-compared/performance_results/reading_time_scattered_boxplots_bg.png "Reading Time Box Plot")
+_Figure 1.3: Boxplot denoting the distribution of 20 trials of reading times for each file format_

 ### 2. Exporting the results in a tabular format
 We can also write our results to an Excel file.
 This is useful whenever we want to share or store information that took a fair amount of time to generate (*imagine running the whole performance test just to get the results back*).